inessaGit/selenium_pageobject/README.md

 ----------------------------------geckodriver v3.4.1------------------------------

 BEFORE:
-	* webdriver.chrome.driver for Chrome browser
+	1. webdriver.chrome.driver for Chrome browser
-	* webdriver.ie.driver for IE browser
+	2. webdriver.ie.driver for IE browser
-	* Now we have to use webdriver.gecko.driver for Firefox as well
+*Now we should use webdriver.gecko.driver for Firefox as well
 -----------------------------------

 Gecko Driver is the link between your tests in Selenium and the Firefox browser.